 These sites have been handpicked by our team for their intense UV ratings and high sunshine hours (an average of 2,457 per year).
 Cultivating two different plant varieties across two distinct sites gives Puro access to two unique markets, and two distinct income streams.

-We’ve invested in considerable infrastructure at these premium sites, including the country’s largest drying facility, a research centre and a seed, genetics and breeding facility (due to open in August 2021).
+We’ve invested in considerable infrastructure at these premium sites, including the country’s largest drying facility, a research centre and a seed, genetics and breeding facility.

-With this natural advantage, world experts by our side and a dedication to growing chemical-free cannabis, organically and sustainably, Puro is poised to produce some of world’s best medical cannabis and to become global leaders in cannabis genetics and seed production.
+With this natural advantage, world experts by our side and a dedication to growing chemical-free cannabis, organically and sustainably, Puro is producing some of world’s best medical cannabis and is leading the industry with its work in cannabis genetics and seed production.

 Winterhome has been farmed by the Macfarlane family for more than 130 years - it is a privilege to be able to access this special place.